CPAN-Security/security.metacpan.org/notes/ENISA-workshop-20250129-notes.md

 # Notes on «Open Source: Scenario Based Discussion»

-These are notes for the «ENISA Workshop on "vulnerability handling in the context of open source software"».
+* These are notes for the «ENISA Workshop on "vulnerability handling in the context of open source software"».
-Source document is available in the [CPANSec-GPF](https://github.com/CPAN-Security/CPANSec-GPF/blob/main/events/DG-CONNECT-tabletop-2025-01-29/Open-Source%20Discussion%20Scenario%2029Jan.docx) repo (private).
+    * Original document is available in the [CPANSec-GPF](https://github.com/CPAN-Security/CPANSec-GPF/blob/main/events/DG-CONNECT-tabletop-2025-01-29/Open-Source%20Discussion%20Scenario%2029Jan.docx) repo (private).
+* To update, please use [Working document for collaborative editing](https://cryptpad.fr/code/#/2/code/edit/50GScuKt2Kr3zIsYxw29ZK3J/)
+    * This document will be periodically be synced with the [notes on github](https://github.com/CPAN-Security/security.metacpan.org/blob/enisa-workshop/notes/ENISA-workshop-20250129-notes.md).

 ## Meeting details